tedyoung/dropwizard/docs/source/getting-started.rst

 exception will be thrown and your application won't start.

-Both the getters and setters for ``template`` and ``defaultName`` are annotated with ``@JsonProperty``, which allows Jackson to both deserialize the properties from a YAML file but also to serialize it.
+Both the getters and setters for ``template`` and ``defaultName`` are annotated with ``@JsonProperty``, which allows Jackson to both deserialize the properties from a YAML file and to serialize it.

 .. note::